Scafutto/infrastructure-as-code/README.md

 ## Important Note

-I couldn't figure out why attaching the NAT Gateway is never marked as complete, so when launching the stack make you **Preserve** the resources in case of failure.
+I couldn't figure out why attaching the NAT Gateway is never marked as complete, so when launching the stack make sure you **Preserve** the resources in case of failure.
 Although this is not marked as complete by Cloud Formation, it is being normally deployed.

 ## To be done
 - Fix the problem with the incomplete NAT Gateway attachment